 How to make CBD oil: CO2 Extraction

 To implement CO2 extraction—remember, that’s carbon dioxide—Pam says we start by performing a decarboxylation step.
-In this step, the plant material is heated, which converts all the acid forms of the cannabinoids to active forms.
-In other words, this makes it useful to be put into oils, otherwise it wouldn’t offer the same benefits.
+In this step, the plant material is heated, which converts all the acid forms of the cannabinoids into active forms.
+In other words, this makes it useful to be put into oils, otherwise, it wouldn’t offer the same benefits.
 From this state, it goes into the extractor, where the compounds are brought out in oil form.
 The extract is fully tested and approved for use.
-From our hemp we extract CBD and the other compounds.
+From our hemp, we extract CBD and the other compounds.

 How to make CBD oil: Alcohol Extraction

 The alcohol extraction technique goes a little differently.
 After hemp is dried and tested, it goes straight into a container where it is soaked in isopropyl alcohol.
 This is when the extraction happens, Pam explains.
 Then, we remove all the hemp plant remnants from the alcohol and heat the solution which evaporates the alcohol off, leaving an extract of CBD and 80+ other cannabinoids.
 “The extract is then put under heat to decarboxylate it and then that’s what we use to make our products,” she explains.

 No matter which process the plants go through, Pam says the oil doesn’t quite look like the final product you purchase.
 Instead, it has the consistency of molasses—very thick and dark.

 Why Quality Matters